chen-tu-yi/ai_programming_hw1/README.md

 ## Getting Started

 1. Open `index.html` directly in your browser, or run a lightweight dev server.
-For example, from this project folder you can ru
+For example, from this project folder you can run:
-n:
    ```bash
    python -m http.server 8000
    ```